marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 }
 ```

-- Like many Nextflow processes, this example is largely a direct substitution from the previous template
-  - The input block defines the input variables which are then interpolated into a string that is executed on the command line, using brackets where necessary to delimit any ambiguous names
-  - (Triple quotes indicate a possibly multiline string)
-  - The expected outputs, including the name of the cleaned output file specified as an argument to the script, are declared in the output block
+Like many Nextflow processes, this example is largely a direct substitution from the previous template.
+The input block defines the input variables which are then interpolated into a string that is executed on the command line, using brackets where necessary to delimit any ambiguous names The expected outputs, including the name of the cleaned output file specified as an argument to the script, are declared in the output block.
+Finally, the script block contains the script executed on the command line, using triple quotes to allow for a possibly multiline string.

-- Two details deserve further explanation, however
-  - First is the `publishDir` directive
-    - Recall that in Nextflow every process is executed in an isolated working directory (named with a unique hash stored under the `work/` directory created when Nextflow runs a workflow)
-    - While it's possible, to scour the `work/` directory for these outputs, `publishDir` exposes outputs in a public directory for human use
-    - More specifically, Nextflow links any declared output files under the publication folder, directory structure and all, so scripts are free to write their outputs "in-place"
-    - This mechanism effectively creates a distinction between a workflow's public interface and its implementation, allowing developers to hide any intermediate files which aren't relevant to its human end users
+Two details deserve further explanation, however.
+First is the `publishDir` directive.
+Recall that in Nextflow every process is executed in an isolated working directory (named with a unique hash stored under the `work/` directory created when Nextflow runs a workflow).
+While it's possible to scour the `work/` directory for these outputs, `publishDir` exposes outputs in a public directory for human use.
+Specifically, Nextflow links any declared output files under the publication folder, directory structure and all, so scripts are free to write their outputs "in-place."
+This mechanism effectively creates a distinction between a workflow's public interface and its implementation, allowing developers to hide any intermediate files which aren't relevant to its human end users.

-  - The second detail is the type qualifiers
-    - As mentioned previously, these type qualifiers function similarly to type declarations in other programming languages, yielding different behaviors for different [input types](https://www.nextflow.io/docs/latest/process.html#inputs)
-    - For example, the `path` qualifier indicates a file or folder, so Nextflow will automatically link inputs and outputs to and from their working directories as necessary
-    - In contrast, the `val` qualifier is a variable whose value is available by name in the process script
-      - Here, it's applied to a map object named `meta` containing title and genre metadata which we'll discuss in more detail shortly
-    - Finally, the `tuple` qualifier bundles values together as a single channel
-      - If we didn't apply this qualifier on the outputs or inputs, the process would accept and generate two separate channels of metadata and files
-      - Using our previous metaphor of channels as pneumatic tubes, we can represent this distinction graphically
+The second detail is the type qualifiers.
+As mentioned previously, these type qualifiers function similarly to type declarations in other programming languages, yielding different behaviors for different [input types](https://www.nextflow.io/docs/latest/process.html#inputs).
+For example, the `path` qualifier indicates a file or folder, so Nextflow will automatically link inputs and outputs to and from their working directories as necessary.
+In contrast, the `val` qualifier is a variable whose value is available by name in the process script.
+Here, it's applied to a map object named `meta` containing title and genre metadata which we'll discuss in more detail shortly.
+Finally, the `tuple` qualifier bundles values together as a single channel.
+If we didn't apply this qualifier on the outputs or inputs, the process would accept and generate two separate channels of metadata and files.
+Using our previous metaphor of channels as pneumatic tubes, we can represent this distinction graphically:

-      - (INSERT FIGURE)
+(INSERT FIGURE)

-      - Because Nextflow matches messages from incoming channels similar to Python's `zip` function but doesn't guarantee their order, the `tuple` qualifier is necessary to ensure the metadata data are correctly paired with their corresponding files
+Because Nextflow matches messages from incoming channels similar to Python's `zip` function but doesn't guarantee their order, the `tuple` qualifier is necessary to ensure the metadata data are correctly paired with their corresponding files.

-    - As a final note, Nextflow takes a flexible approach to parentheses, allowing their omission in certain cases
-      - Thus, in the previous process, `tuple val(meta), path(input_path)` is equivalent to `tuple(val(meta), path(input_path))`
-      - This pattern is common in Nextflow, so in cases with single type qualifiers, parentheses are typically omitted
+As a final note, Nextflow takes a flexible approach to parentheses, allowing their omission in certain cases.
+Thus, in the previous process, `tuple val(meta), path(input_path)` is equivalent to `tuple(val(meta), path(input_path))`.
+This pattern is common in Nextflow, so in cases with single type qualifiers parentheses are typically omitted.

 ### Defining a workflow
-- Processes only define rules for obtaining outputs from some inputs, so to apply the `remove_pg` process to our input data, we need to use it in a workflow
-- Notice, though, that `remove_pg` doesn't contain any references to the input data and, moreover, depends on an existing channel that emits tuples of a metadata map and a path
-- To kick-start workflows with this kind of information, Nextflow provides channel factories that can create channels from various inputs, including Unix-style glob patterns
-- For example, in the workflow snippet below, `channel.fromPath` matches all files in the `data/` directory, and the following line manipulates the channel to produce a new channel of tuples containing a file and its associated metadata
-  - The resulting `file_records` are then passed directly into the `remove_pg` which effectively acts as a function applied to each tuple in the incoming stream
+Processes only define rules for obtaining outputs from some inputs, so to apply the `remove_pg` process to our input data, we need to use it in a workflow Notice, though, that `remove_pg` doesn't contain any references to the input data and, moreover, depends on an existing channel that emits tuples of a metadata map and a path.
+To kickstart workflows with this kind of information, Nextflow provides channel factories that can create channels from various inputs, including Unix-style glob patterns.
+For example, in the workflow snippet below, `channel.fromPath` matches all files in the `data/` directory, and the following line manipulates the channel to produce a new channel of tuples containing a file and its associated metadata.
+The resulting `file_records` are then passed directly into the `remove_pg` which effectively acts as a function applied to each tuple in the incoming stream.

 ```java
 workflow {